In just two weeks I’ve fallen love with my Fitbit Charge 2 fitness tracker.

 Fitbit Charge 2 Features

-The sleep tracking is conveniently automatic and I was surprised I liked this feature as I didn’t think I would gain any benefit out of it but I can see how walking encourages me to have a good night of sleep without restless moments.
-I’m still getting the hang of the guided breathing sessions – these are two to five minutes of real time heart rate visualisations, animations and vibrational clues.
-You can track your specific workouts like runs, bike rides, weights, yoga and more which you can then view as detailed reports in the Fitbit app.
+The sleep tracking is conveniently automatic and I was surprised I liked this feature as I didn’t think I would gain any benefit from it but I can see how walking encourages me to have a good night of sleep without restless moments.
+I’m still getting the hang of the guided breathing sessions – these are two to five minutes of real-time heart rate visualizations, animations, and vibrational clues.
+You can track your specific workouts like runs, bike rides, weights, yoga, and more which you can then view as detailed reports in the Fitbit app.

 My favourite part of having a fitness tracker are looking at the weekly statistics on a computer – you can see graphs and scores for the total number of steps, total distance, total floors climbed, total calories burned, weight change and average sleep duration.

 The tracker is designed to be paired with your mobile phone where you can see a simplified version of the reporting using an app.

 I recommend subscribing to the premium account where you’ll be able to see Fitbit community benchmarks, food reports, activity reports, sleep reports, and a personalized 12-week fitness plan for AUS$59.99 per year.

 There are only a few things I’d like to see if future versions – being able to turn off the wrist quick view at night time, Australian-based fitness challenges (virtual walking around Uluru anyone?), and the ability to measure heart rate variability.